Acronyms

 - Odds ratio

-- When the incidence of the outcome of interest is > 10% in the study population, and the odds ratio is > 2.5 or < 0.5, then the odds ratio will tend to exaggerate the magnitude of the association.
-In some circumstances the odds ratio can be converted to a relative risk (see below).
+- When the incidence of the outcome is < 10%, the odds ratio and the relative risk can be considered equivalent.
+When the incidence of the outcome is > 10% and the odds ratio is > 2.5 or < 0.5, the odds ratio will tend to exaggerate the magnitude of the association.
+In some circumstances, the odds ratio can be converted to a relative risk (see below).

 - Odds ratio in medical studies